var _gaq = _gaq || ; _gaq.push(['_setAccount', 'UA-18009101-1']); _gaq.push(['_trackPageview']);

 Michael Reilly, vice president

-Prior to joining fama PR, he spent a year at PAN Communications working mostly with companies in the security and outsourcing industries.
+Prior to joining fama PR, Mike spent a year at PAN Communications working mostly with companies in the security and outsourcing industries.
 His clients at PAN included companies such as Tyco, Viisage, OutStart, EPAM Systems and MaXware.
 Mike was responsible for managing media relations campaigns, providing counsel to clients on media activities, and writing articles contributed to business and trade publications on behalf of his clients.

 Before joining PAN, Mike spent nearly four years at Blanc and Otus (a Hill & Knowlton company) working with both large and small organizations such as Compaq (pre-merger), Hewlett-Packard (post-merger), Sony PlayStation, Interwise, Altio and Airvana.
 In addition to media activities at Blanc & Otus, Mike supported other marketing initiatives for his clients by writing customer testimonials and case studies and helping produce marketing videos.